Gerardo Sandoval: Early life

 Sandoval's mother was a garment worker and homemaker.
 His father was a gardener and union organizer.
-Except for his oldest brother, who is developmentally disabled, all of Gerardo's siblings graduated from college.

-He was in the first Head Start class in 1966 and considers himself a product of Lyndon Johnson's "Great Society".
-He is fully bilingual in Spanish and has traveled extensively in Latin America, Asia and Europe.
-Sandoval is married to the former Amy Harrington, and they have two daughters.
+He was in the first Head Start in 1966 and considers himself a product of Lyndon Johnson's "Great Society".

 Sandoval attended Loyola High School in Los Angeles before graduating from the University of California, Berkeley in 1987.
-In 1989 he received his Master's degree in City and Regional Planning from UC Berkeley, with a specialization in real estate and housing development.
+In 1989, he received his master's degree in City and Regional Planning from UC Berkeley, with a specialization in real estate and housing development.
 He wrote his master's thesis on using tax credits to build affordable housing.
 Sandoval received his Juris Doctor from Columbia University Law School.
-Sandoval is the first in his family to receive an advanced degree.

 Career

 Sandoval worked as an assistant to San Francisco Mayor Art Agnos from 1990 to 1992, where he was responsible for budget and finance issues.
 He worked as a trial attorney and Deputy Public Defender in the San Francisco Public Defender's Office for five years.
-He was formerly an associate at Skadden, Arps, Slate, Meagher & Flom LLP, the largest law firm in the United States.
-Sandoval also completed a three-year term on San Francisco's Public Transportation Commission, an agency with over $350 million in expenditures and 3500 employees.
+He was formerly an associate at Skadden, Arps, Slate, Meagher & Flom.
+Sandoval also completed a three-year term on San Francisco's Public Transportation Commission.

+Sandoval ran for San Francisco Assessor-Recorder in 2005.
+He eventually lost to incumbent Phil Ting, who was appointed by mayor Gavin Newsom earlier that year.

+San Francisco Board of Supervisors

-As Supervisor, Sandoval passed a consular identification ordinance in San Francisco.
+As supervisor, Sandoval passed a consular identification ordinance.
 The ordinance requires that City employees (including police officers, airport workers, and health care workers) accept as identification the ID cards issued by foreign consulates if the cards have sufficient safeguards against fraudulent duplication and are accepted by the foreign government for entry into their national territory.
-This landmark legislation has been duplicated in many major US cities including Los Angeles, New York and Chicago.
-Most major US banks also accept the identification cards.
 The cards are used by individuals traveling temporarily in the US such as Mexican truck drivers who are allowed under the North American Free Trade Agreement (NAFTA) to enter the US.
 The cards also allow individuals to open bank accounts and otherwise access commonly available financial services.
 The ordinance has been criticized by opponents as allowing undocumented workers to more easily live in the US.
 Supporters of the ordinance have argued that such legislation by local governments is necessary to fill the vacuum in policy left due to inaction from federal and state governments.